 Goodbudget uses the concept of “envelopes” to help you manage your funds.
 You start by creating the categories you’ll spend money on, then assign a certain budget to each of them in advance, much like putting money in physical envelopes to keep it separate.

-This way, you plan ahead instead of just tracking — although of course it only works if you stop spending after reaching your personal limit!
+This way, you plan ahead instead of just tracking.
+Of course, it only works if you stop spending after reaching your personal limit!
 Envelopes can be marked irregular, recurring, or used for specific, expensive items like flight tickets or a new laptop.

 There’s a forever-free version with 20 envelopes and one-year history, available for both Android and iOS.
 You can upgrade to get unlimited envelopes, five years of history, and more for $6/month or $50/year.